foundry-vtt-community/wiki.js/development/guides/Code-snippets-for-beginners/How-Foundry-VTT-works.md

 But basically a completly new html page is build.

-So handlebars is also one way how you access your data which you definded in your JSON file and which you want to output.
+Also handlebars is also one way how you access your data which you definded in your JSON file and which you want to output.

 You also are able to write Javascipt code which will extend the list of handlebar helpers which is a function which is called when your html page is put together.